Nemeth Braille

-The Nemeth Braille Code for Mathematics is a Braille code for encoding mathematical and scientific notation linearly using standard six-dot Braille cells for tactile reading by the visually impaired.
+The Nemeth Braille Code for Mathematics and Science Notation is a Braille code for encoding mathematical and scientific notation linearly using standard six-dot Braille cells for tactile reading by the visually impaired.
 The code was developed by Abraham Nemeth.
 The Nemeth Code was first written up in 1952.
 It was revised in 1956, 1965, and 1972.
 It is an example of a compact human-readable markup language.

 Nemeth Braille is just one code used to write mathematics in braille.
 There are many systems in use around the world.

 Principles of the Nemeth Code

 The Nemeth Code Book (1972) opens with the following words:

 One consequence is that the braille transcriber does not need to know the underlying mathematics.
 The braille transcriber needs to identify the inkprint symbols and know how to render them in Nemeth Code braille.
 For example, if the same math symbol might have two different meanings, this would not matter; both instances would be brailled the same.
 This is in contrast to the International Braille Music Code, where the braille depends on the meaning of the inkprint music.
 Thus a knowledge of music is required to produce braille music.